agilepro/software-craftsmanship/docs/Error Handling/non-existence-error.md

+---
+  tags:
+  - Coding
+  - "Null"
+  - Error Handling
+  - Exceptions
+---
-#  Is Non-existence an Error?
+#  Null vs. Error?

 You call a method to retrieve information about an object with a  particular ID, but the record does not exist.
 Is this an exception?
 Or not?
 It is hard to answer.